Center for Career Development/Educational Resource Center

 The Center for Career Development (CCD) and Educational Resource Center (ERC) Student Ambassador Program (SAP) at Boston University (BU) is a student leadership program that enlists a diverse group of BU undergraduates to support the centers’ efforts to increase student awareness of and engagement with CCD and ERC programs and services.

 The SAP has three teams—a Partnerships Team, a Programming Team, and a PR Team.
-Each team has an advisor (professional CCD-ERC staff member), a team captain (returning SA), and team members.
+Each team has a team captain (returning SA) and team members.
 Every SA will be assigned to one of the three teams.

 Partnerships Team Overview

 The sales team within the SAP, the Partnerships Team is focused on executing outreach through developing sustainable relationships with BU student organizations rather than to the general student population (a responsibility of all SAs).
-Advised by the Student Outreach Manager (SOM), the members of this team concentrate on working with student organizations to determine how the SAP can best support them and their members in connecting with the CCD and ERC (e.g., through an SA workshop).
+The members of this team concentrate on working with student organizations to determine how the SAP can best support them and their members in connecting with the CCD and ERC (e.g., through an SA workshop).
 The results of the work by this team include both increased awareness and use of CCD-ERC services and programs by student organization members.

 Programming Team Overview

-Advised by the Student Outreach Coordinator (SOC), the Programming Team handles the logistics of requested programs and any SA programs in Room 101 at the Yawkey Center for Student Services.
-Additionally, they take leadership in ensuring all SAs are effectively trained on the content and delivery of SA workshops.
-This team guarantees programs run both seamlessly and professionally, which supports the Partnerships Team’s efforts to build sustainable partnerships with student groups.
-While this team’s members manage program logistics, all SAs are responsible for facilitating requested workshops.
+The Programming Team handles the logistics of requested programs at the Yawkey Center for Student Services.
+Additionally, they take responsibility for ensuring all SAs are both effectively trained and provided with professional and leadership development opportunities.
+This team is also charged with developing new strategies for outreach.
+Members guarantee programs run both seamlessly and professionally, which supports the Partnerships Team’s efforts to build sustainable partnerships with student groups.

 PR Team Overview

 The PR Team delivers effective and consistent communication across campus to promote the brands of the SAP, CCD, and ERC.
-Advised by the CCD’s Marketing & Communications Specialist, this team’s members coordinate or support social media and marketing projects, such as the SA Tumblr blog, SA Twitter Account (@CCDERC_SA), and Terriers@Work (@TerriersAtWork) (a CCD Twitter project).
-This team also focuses on developing ways to promote the SAP and both centers to the general student population.
-This team plays a more active role in marketing the SAP during SA recruitment.
-It is the responsibility of all SAs to support this team by providing content for their efforts (e.g., each SA will write posts for the SA Tumblr account).
+This team’s members coordinate or support social media (such as the SA Tumblr blog and SA Twitter Account, @CCDERC_SA) and print materials (fliers, posters).
+Members focus on developing ways to promote the SAP and both centers to the general student population.
+It is the responsibility of all SAs to support this team by providing content for their efforts (e.g., each SA will write posts for the SA Tumblr account.

 Paid Positions Within the Student Ambassador Program

 Student Ambassadors (SAs) are enthusiastic about providing their peers with the knowledge and tools that support academic and career related success at BU.
-SAs facilitate a variety of academic and professional skill-building workshops and help students identify and become aware of other center-provided resources and events.
+SAs are challenged to think creatively about engaging peers in academic and career development through team projects and outreach initiatives.
 As liaisons to the BU community, SAs are the face of the CCD and ERC and help keep resources relevant and accessible by fostering a supportive peer-to-peer environment both at the Yawkey Center for Student Services and across campus.

-Individuals who have served as a CCD-ERC Student Ambassador for at least two semesters (including fall, spring, and summer terms) are eligible to apply for a Team Captain role.
+Individuals who have served as a CCD-ERC Student Ambassador for at least two semesters (including fall, spring, and summer terms) are eligible to apply for a team captain role.
 Strong candidates for this position will have extensive knowledge about and experience with the CCD and ERC, exhibit strong leadership skills and willingness to grow, and display passion for the specific team(s) for which they are applying.
-The 2015-2016 Team Captain application will open in Spring 2015.

 Student Ambassador Roles & Responsibilities